proxmox/ceph/ceph/doc/glossary.rst

                 distributed metadata management and POSIX semantics.

 	Ceph Block Device
+                Also called "RADOS Block Device" and :term:`RBD`.
 A software instrument that orchestrates the storage of block-based data in Ceph.
-Ceph Block Device (also called "RBD", or "RADOS block device") splits block-based application data into "chunks".
+Ceph Block Device splits block-based application data into "chunks".
 RADOS stores these chunks as objects.
 Ceph Block Device orchestrates the storage of those objects across the storage cluster.
-See also :term:`RBD`.

 	Ceph Block Storage
                 One of the three kinds of storage supported by Ceph (the other